markusmoenig/CHIPcade/ChipReference.md

 Layers are drawn starting from index 0 up to 7.
 By default layers are in the resolution of the screen and invisible.

-- **LYRRES Ld, WidthxHeight**.
-Set a custom layer resolution in the form of "320x200".
+- **LYRRES L Width Height**.
+Set a custom layer resolution in the form of "320 200".
 By default layers are in the resolution of the screen.
-- **LYRVIS Ld, State**.
+- **LYRVIS Ld State**.
 Set layer visibility.
 Default is invisible.

 ### Sprites

 256 hardware sprites

-- **SPRLYR Sd, Ls**.
+- **SPRLYR Sd Ls**.
 Assign a layer to the sprite.
 By default a sprite is not bound to a layer and will be drawn on top of all layers.

-- **SPRSET Sd, ImageGroup**.
+- **SPRSET Sd ImageGroup**.
 Assign an image group to the sprite.
-- **SPRIMG Sd, Rs**.
+- **SPRIMG Sd Rs**.
 Set the index of the image in the current image group.
 Stops any animation.
 Default is 0.
-- **SPRANM Sd, From, To**.
+- **SPRANM Sd From To**.
 Set the animation range for the sprite and start animation.
 If the current image index is not inside the range set it to the animation start frame.
-- **SPRFPS Sd, Value**.
+- **SPRFPS Sd Value**.
 Set the fps for the sprite's animation.
 Default is 10.

-- **SPRVIS Sd, State**.
+- **SPRVIS Sd State**.
 Set sprite visibility (Invisible/Visible).
 Default is invisible.
-- **SPRWRP Sd, State**.
+- **SPRWRP Sd State**.
 Set the wrapping mode for the sprite (Off/On).
 Wrapped sprites wrap around the layer or screen (i.e. when they go offscreen re-appear on the other side).

-- **SPRX Sd, Rs**.
+- **SPRX Sd Rs**.
 Set the x position of the sprite.
-- **SPRY Sd, Rs**.
+- **SPRY Sd Rs**.
 Set the y position of the sprite.
-- **SPRROT Sd, Rs**.
+- **SPRROT Sd Rs**.
 Set the rotation of the sprite.
-- **SPRPRI Sd, Rs**.
+- **SPRPRI Sd Rs**.
 Set the priority of the sprite.
 Sprite with a lower priority are drawn last.
 Default is 0.

-- **SPRACC Sd, Rs**.
+- **SPRACC Sd Rs**.
 Apply an acceleration impulse to the sprite.
-- **SPRSPD Sd, Rs**.
+- **SPRSPD Sd Rs**.
 Set a constant speed to the sprite.
-- **SPRMXS Sd, Rs**.
+- **SPRMXS Sd Rs**.
 Set the maximum speed for the sprite (for acceleration / impulse driven games).
-- **SPRFRI Sd, Rs**.
+- **SPRFRI Sd Rs**.
 Set the friction of the sprite (default is 1.0).
 A friction lower than 1.0 will reduce speed.

-- **SPRGRP Sd, Value**.
+- **SPRGRP Sd Value**.
 Set the collision group of the sprite to the given value.
 The value can be any numerical value.
-- **SPRCOL Sd, Value**.
+- **SPRCOL Sd Value**.
 Checks if the sprite collides with any sprite in the collision group.
 If no, sets the ZF to 1, if yes sets the ZF to 0.